pfsense/docs/source/backup/remote-config-backup.rst

 Backing up RRD
 ^^^^^^^^^^^^^^

-To have RRD contents included in the backup, omit the “donotbackuprrd” variable and its value from the backup URL.
+To have RRD contents included in the backup, omit the "donotbackuprrd" variable and its value from the backup URL.

 Push it